Maikatura/Endorblast/README.md

 Program will not compile since its missing every sprite\
 You need to remake all sprites and add them to the project

+## Features
+I don't know what I feel like adding :P

 ## License
 You are allowed to use the game engine but give credit :)\
 I am allowed to change the license at anytime you need to be updated on what is relevant.\